Investment Calculator – Find Out How Much Interest You Can Earn Over Time

 Rate of Return

-This refers to your average annual compounded rate of return that you expect or hope to earn over the years of your plan.
+This is the average annual compounded rate of return you expect on your investments.

 Initial Investment